RoyRiv3r/GranblueFantasyRelink_SteamID64_Editor/README.md

-# NieR: Automata - SteamID64 Editor
+# GranBlue Fantasy Relink - SteamID64 Editor
-Allows users to edit the SteamID64 stored in the save files of NieR:Automata.
-This tool have no dependency on existing save files, unlike other alternatives that rely on a correctly formatted GameData.dat file to function.
+Allows users to edit the SteamID64 stored in the save files of GranBlue Fantasy: Relink.

 ## Features
 * Converts the stored SteamID64 to a human-readable format.